awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. For **Log file SSE\-KMS encryption**, choose **Enabled** if you want to encrypt your log files with SSE\-KMS instead of SSE\-S3\.
 The default is **Enabled**\.
 For more information about this encryption type, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.

    If you enable SSE\-KMS encryption, choose a **New** or **Existing** AWS KMS key\.
 In **AWS KMS Alias**, specify an alias, in the format `alias/`*MyAliasName*\.
-For more information, see [Updating a trail to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+For more information, see [Updating a resource to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
 CloudTrail also supports AWS KMS multi\-Region keys\.
 For more information about multi\-Region keys, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.
 **Note**
 You can also type the ARN of a key from another account\.
-For more information, see [Updating a trail to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
+For more information, see [Updating a resource to use your KMS key](create-kms-key-policy-for-cloudtrail-update-trail.md)\.
 The key policy must allow CloudTrail to use the key to encrypt your log files, and allow the users you specify to read log files in unencrypted form\.
 For information about manually editing the key policy, see [Configure AWS KMS key policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.

 1. In **Additional settings**, configure the following\.